How to Save Voicemails on iPhone as Audio or Text (2025)

 3. Make sure to tap the voicemail You want to you would like to.

-4. Tap the Share icon to show to display the options for sharing.
+4. Tap the Share icon to display the options for sharing.

-From here, there are several options on what you can do to store the recorded message.
+From here, you have several options for storing the recorded message.
 The next section will explain the steps to save a message as an audio file to the Apple Voice Memos app, the Notes app, or your Files app.

 How to Save a Voicemail to the Voice Memos app

-If you’ve followed the steps above to choose the voicemail and then open the menu Share, you’ll be able to save your call as an audio file within the Voice Memos app.
+If you’ve followed the steps above to choose the voicemail and then open the menu Share, you can save your call as an audio file within the Voice Memos app.
 Here’s how you can keep your iPhone voicemail to your Voice Memos app:

-1. In the menu Share, Tap the Share menu.
+1. In the Share menu, Tap the Share menu.
 Voice Memos app.

 2. Name the voicemail as you’d like.
 Tap Save.